Trump and Pence back in Washington for rival speeches

-WASHINGTON (AP) — Former President Donald Trump is returning to Washington Tuesday for the first time since leaving office, delivering a speech hours after his former Vice President Mike Pence, a potential 2024 rival, called on the party to stop looking backward.
+WASHINGTON (AP) — Former President Donald Trump is returning to Washington on Tuesday for the first time since leaving office, delivering a speech hours after former Vice President Mike Pence, a potential 2024 rival, who called on the Republican Party to stop looking backward.

-Trump's appearance in in the nation's capital — his first trip back since Jan.
-20, 2021, when President Joe Biden was sworn into office — comes as some who are mulling runs have been increasingly willing to challenge him directly.
+Trump's appearance in the nation's capital — his first trip back since Jan.
+20, 2021, when President Joe Biden was sworn into office — comes as some who are mulling White House bids have been increasingly willing to challenge him directly.
 They include Pence, who on Tuesday outlined his "Freedom Agenda " not far from where Trump was to speak before an allied think tank that has been crafting an agenda for a possible second term.

 “I believe conservatives must focus on the future to win back America,” Pence said before the Young America’s Foundation, a student conservative group.
 “We can’t afford to take our eyes off the road in front of us because what’s at stake is the very survival of our way of life.”

-The former White House partners are making dueling appearances again after campaigning for rival candidates in Arizona Friday.
-And they come amid news that Pence's former chief of staff, Marc Short, has testified before a federal grand jury investigating the Jan.
+The former White House partners are making dueling appearances again after campaigning for rival candidates in Arizona on Friday.
+Their separate speeches come amid news that Pence's former chief of staff, Marc Short, has testified before a federal grand jury investigating the Jan.
 6, 2021, assault on the U.S. Capitol.

 Short was at the Capitol that day as Pence fled an angry mob of rioters who called for his hanging after Trump wrongly insisted Pence had the power to overturn to the election results.